 So, to help you decide which business bank account is best, read on for the top five accounts available to SMEs.

 Designed specifically for businesses who have registered as a sole proprietorship, FNBs First Business Zero Account offers a simple, first-time business account for newcomers to the space.
-Application criteria includes an annual turnover of R5 million or less.
+Application criteria include an annual turnover of R5 million or less.

 - No monthly account fee